A Chekanov-Eliashberg algebra for Legendrian graphs

 It is also obvious that (i)-(vii) are mutually exclusive subsets of $\scrM^{\emptyset}$.
-In order to verify that their union is $\scrM^{\emptyset}$, it remains to prove that \begin{itemize} \item there are no edge-separated bi-rigid admissible disks in $\scrM^\emptyset$; \item there are no vertex-separated strictly right-rigid admissible disks in $\scrM^\emptyset$. \end{itemize}
+In order to verify that their union is $\scrM^{\emptyset}$, it remains to prove that \begin{enumerate} \item there are no edge-separated bi-rigid admissible disks in $\scrM^\emptyset$; \item there are no vertex-separated strictly right-rigid admissible disks in $\scrM^\emptyset$. \end{enumerate}

 The first claim follows since an admissible disk is edge-separated and bi-rigid admissible if and only if it has either a $(-)$ or a $(\pm)$-folding edge and so is not contained in $\scrM^\emptyset$.

 On the other hand, vertex-separated right-rigidity requires a special point involving $\bar\sL_0$ and the only such special point is precisely $\bar\sfx$.
 However, any disk hitting $\bar\sfx$ at the separator is bi-rigid and therefore there are no such special points which completes the proof of the second claim. \end{proof}